-Utilizing coffee breaks can keep team building spirit strong and giving everyone an opportunity to get to know each other better.
+Utilizing coffee breaks can keep the team-building spirit strong and give everyone an opportunity to get to know each other better.
 Team bonding is a better way to improve communication channels.
 Coffee breaks is an ideal opportunity for informal meetings and discussions.
-It encourages healthy communications amongst colleagues and also promotes the exchange of ideas.
-Let your team members have coffee breaks at same time to create an ideal environment for team members to relax and discuss issues.
+It encourages healthy communication amongst colleagues and also promotes the exchange of ideas.
+Let your team members have coffee breaks at the same time to create an ideal environment for team members to relax and discuss issues.
 This art of conversation will often encourage the team to discuss work as well.
-Thus coffee will not only act as an energy booster through the day but also promote productivity with relaxed conversations.
+Thus coffee will not only act as an energy booster throughout the day but also promote productivity with relaxed conversations.

 10. Conduct team-building activities

-Team building activities have a great impact on productivity and overall teamwork of your team.
+Team building activities have a great impact on the productivity and overall teamwork of your team.
 It can help your people to communicate better, and also help them to build good relationships with one another.
-Create structure opportunities for your employees to collaborate through activities like team lunch, ice breaker games in meetings, group meetings, fitness sessions, puzzle solving games or any outdoor activity.
+Create structure opportunities for your employees to collaborate through activities like team lunch, ice breaker games in meetings, group meetings, fitness sessions, puzzle-solving games, or any outdoor activity.
 You can schedule these activities at the end of the month or weekly to get your team together in the room.

-Tell your employees, coworkers and colleagues about how much you care and respect them.
+Tell your employees, coworkers, and colleagues about how much you care and respect them.
 Showing appreciation is an effective way to deal with low employee morale and to make your team members feel like they matter.
-This a method to promote communication in team.
-Given a token of appreciation to your team members by congratulating them for great ideas, thanking a team member for finish a task and express gratitude even for small acts.
+This is a method to promote communication in the team.
+Give a token of appreciation to your team members by congratulating them for great ideas, thanking a team member for finishing a task, and expressing gratitude even for small acts.